Back to Blog

 • Export PNG (transparent) for web; hand off paths to a vector tool for SVG.

-• Test legibility at small sizes (24–48px) and in monochrome.
+• Test legibility at small sizes (24–48px) and in monochrome before finalizing.

 Before you start: Define the idea

 Need ideas fast?
-See: Can ChatGPT Create a Logo? and AI Logo Design: From Idea to Icon.
+See: Can ChatGPT Create a Logo? and AI Logo Design: From Idea to Icon — both explain how to use AI tools to generate strong starting concepts before you sit down to refine in Photoshop.

 Step-by-step Photoshop workflow